Nuke (Marvel Comics): Powers and abilities

 Nuke possesses various superhuman physical attributes as a result of various cybernetic enhancements.
 Nuke's bones have been replaced with advanced cybernetic components, granting him superhuman strength of an unrevealed limit.
-Aside from his strength, Nuke's body is considerably more resistant to physical injury than that of an ordinary human; even the arcane nerve strikes Daredevil learned during training by his sensei, Stick, have no effect.
-Nuke's skin has been replaced with an artificial type of plastic that looks identical to human skin but is much more durable.
-In addition, he has an artificial secondary heart that works in conjunction with his colored pills.
-Nuke is the victim of decades of systematic physical and psychological conditioning at the hands of various individuals working for the United States government.
-As a result, Nuke is insane.
-He is now little more than a puppet in the hands of his current handler, and able only to follow issued commands.
-Also in his first appearance in Daredevil, Nuke was equipped with a monstrous multi-barrelled assault rifle which, in addition to being able to fire massive volleys of bullets, fragmentation grenades, and rockets, was also (due to mechanisms left unexplained) able to "keep count" of the casualties inflicted.
-Nuke also had a habit of resetting the counter after noting down each "score" trying to "better" it in the coming assignment.
+Aside from his strength, Nuke's body is considerably more resistant to physical injury than that of an ordinary human, with his skin having been replaced with a durable form of plastic that resembles normal skin.
+In addition, he has an artificial secondary heart that works in conjunction with his colored pills to keep him under control.
+In his initial appearance, Nuke was equipped with a multi-barrelled assault rifle.